 Join me in making Scandinavian charcuterie, smoking meats, mead making, other nibbles, and whisky tasting.

 We're providing a well researched cultural spring board for folks in the Houston area.
 You could discover and craft a variety of Nordic and Scottish dishes.

 A piece of me...

 Both my parents’ ancestry is Scandinavian, but our families moved to America centuries ago.
-My dad’s Skarðaborg family were Íslendingar.
+My dad’s Skarðaborg family were Íslendingar from Norway.
 They emigrated to Eastern Yorkshire from Iceland by way of Orkney and became the Skarburghs, Scarths, and Scarboroughs.
 They were senior native Norse family landholders for the Clan Sinclair in Orkney.
 My mom’s family were Orkneyjar, and emigrated to England from the direct line of the Norwegian Jarls of Orkney.
 Both sides were Norse Scots and my grandfathers' names are written in the great Sagas and after.
 Both sides were related to Norwegian, Swedish, Danish, and Scottish kings, jarls, and warrior-poets.

 After finding the documents recording my family ancestry and genealogy, I also found a cultural responsibility to re-instill pieces of this culture into my own family.